-Beeswax is an incredible natural substance with a seemingly never ending array of uses.
-From lip balm to candle wax, and even as plastic-free food storage, beeswax is an environmentally friendly material that’s a must-have in your non-toxic home.
+Beeswax is an incredible natural substance with a seemingly never-ending array of uses.
+From lip balm to candle wax, and even as plastic-free food storage, beeswax is an environmentally friendly material that’s a must-have in your plastic-free kitchen and non-toxic home.

 Just how good is it?
 It is…

 Coming from the honeycomb of the honeybee, beeswax is a completely all-natural substance straight from Mother Nature.
 Honeybees consume honey and pollen to produce the wax.
 It takes about eight pounds of honey to produce just one pound of beeswax.